Gonna take some time to do the things we never had ~ Toto: Africa

 I like to travel ethically; what about canned hunting?

 An absolute no-no for us is hunting for “sport”, as well as canned hunting, lion cub petting and walking with lions.
 These activities all feed in to the unethical side of wildlife.
 (Check here if your own cubs are thinking of gap years or volunteering.)
-Canned lions are still a reality in South Africa after 30 years of anti-cruelty advocates such as Chris Mercer begging South African law-makers to ban the activity, but to no avail.
-Commercial farming of wild animals for the Chinese market, lions and rhinos in particular, is rife.
-Botswana has, strangely, gone back to elephant trophy hunting, under pressure from wealthy hunting groups like SCI.
+Canned lions are still a reality in South Africa after 30 years of anti-cruelty advocates such as Chris Mercer insisting South African law-makers to ban the activity, but to no avail.
+Commercial farming of wild animals for the Chinese tiger bone market, using lions and rhinos in particular, is rife.
+Botswana has, strangely, reverted to elephant trophy hunting, under pressure from wealthy hunting groups like SCI.
 So we urge you to be discerning, and will happily supply more African safari info in this regard – just ask.

 Can I do some good on my visit?